raystack/dagger/docs/advance/post_processor.md

     ]
   }
   ```

+## Transformers
+Transformers are the type of processors that let users define more complex processing capabilities by writing custom Java code.
+As this is a vast topic, we have covered it in detail [here](docs/../../guides/use_transformer.md).

 # Post Processor requirements

 Some basic information you need to know before the creation of a Post Processor Dagger is as follow